AneeshaIyer/Adaptive_Tutor/README.md

     python train.py

-Switch to v1 config by editing `CONFIG_PATH` in `train.py` to `configs/qlearning_v1.yaml`, then run again.
+Switch to v1 config by editing CONFIG_PATH in train.py to configs/qlearning_v1.yaml, then run again.

 Evaluate and compare against baseline:

     python evaluate.py

+Run the live student session demo:

+    python demo.py

-Results are saved to `graphs/` and printed as a comparison table.
+Results are saved to graphs/ and printed as a comparison table.

 ### Monitoring Plan